 - Maintain confidentiality: Employee data needs to be handled with care, ensuring compliance with laws like the General Data Protection Regulations (GDPR).

-- Leverage technology: HR tech like Figures can help automate calculations, identify pay gaps, and ensure a transparent, equitable analysis.
+- Leverage technology: HR tech like Figures can help automate calculations, identify pay gaps, and ensure a transparent, equitable compliance process.

 {{cta}}